Drone Photogrammetry: How It Works, Accuracy, Software, and Uses (2026)

 1. Ultra-High Resolution and Multispectral Imaging

-First up, let’s talk about ultra-high resolution and multispectral imaging.
-With cameras packing over 100 megapixels, we can create 3D models with mind-blowing detail.
+Ultra-high resolution cameras and multispectral sensors are two of the most significant advances in drone photogrammetry.
+With cameras packing over 100 megapixels, we can create 3D models with exceptional detail.
 They are opening up new possibilities in fields like archaeology, construction, and urban planning.
-It’s like having a digital twin of the real world but with every tiny detail captured perfectly.

 Multispectral and hyperspectral sensors on drones will give us valuable data for precision agriculture.
 Hence, conservationists can keep a closer eye on the health of our forests and ecosystems.